What is HazCom GHS?

 4. Train Employees on New Label Elements and SDS Format

 It has already begun.
 New Zealand has essentially completed the main stages of implementation.
 Malaysia and Indonesia are well on their way.
-All of Europe is well advanced in implementing the GHS, some parts of which are incorporated into the Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) initiative.
+All of Europe is well advanced in implementing the HazCom GHS, some parts of which are incorporated into the Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) initiative.
 In the USA OSHA’s rule has already been passed by the OMB.
-The final rule publication is now expected in the spring of 2012 at which time the key provisions of the GHS will be incorporated into the Hazard Communication Standard.
+The final rule publication has now been published and has been incorporated into the Hazard Communication Standard.
 Canada will likely follow very quickly.
 Time lines for compliance, particularly the education component, will likely be tight.

 Training & Resource Services